Hyperbolic volume and Heegaard distance: Open Questions

 \section{Open Questions}

 Theorem~\ref{thm} is a constraint on the distance of surfaces of genus $\bdd$ or more.
-There are other constraints on the distance known, and by far the most important is A. Casson and C. McA.
-Gordon's theorem \cite{cg} that says that no Heegaard surface of an irreducible, non-Haken 3-manifold has distance one.
-Other examples include Haken's theorem that says that any Heegaard surface of a reducible 3-manifold has distance zero, and Li's theorem \cite{li2} that says that an irreducible, non-Haken 3-manifold admits only finitely many Heegaard surfaces of positive distance.
+There are other constraints on the distance known, and by far the most important is Casson and Gordon's theorem \cite{cg} that says that no Heegaard surface of an irreducible, non-Haken 3-manifold has distance exactly one.
+Other examples include W. Haken's theorem that says that any Heegaard surface of a reducible 3-manifold has distance zero, and T. Li's theorem \cite{li2} that says that a non-Haken 3-manifold admits only finitely many Heegaard surfaces of positive distance.
+Another constraint is~\cite[Corollary~3.5]{schtom}, where M. Scharlemann and M. Tomova prove that if $\s_1$ and $\s_2$ are non isotopic Heegaard surfaces of a closed manifold so that $d(\s_2) > 2 g(\s_1)$, then $d(\s_1) = 0$ (in fact, they show that $\s_1$ is obtained from $\s_{2}$ by stabilization).

-On the positive side, Casson and Gordon construct 3-manifolds admitting infinitely many strongly irreducible Heegaard surfaces, of unbounded genera.
-By \cite{schleimer} or Theorem~\ref{thm} above, all but finitely many have distance exactly two.
-Hempel \cite{hempel} shows that for any $g \geq 2$, there exists a sequence of 3-manifolds $M_n$ and Heegaard splittings $\s_n$ for $M_n$, so that $g(\s_n) = g$ and $\lim_{n\to \infty} d(\s_n) = \infty$.
+On the positive side, all but finitely many of the surfaces constructed by Casson and Gordon have distance exactly two (Casson and Gordon's work show that the distance is at least 2 and Theorem~\ref{thm:hyperbolic} provides a new proof that the distance is at most 2).
+Hempel \cite{hempel}, using a construction of Kobayashi~\cite{KobayashiHeights}, shows that for any $g \geq 2$ there exists a sequence of 3-manifolds $M_n$ and Heegaard splittings $\s_n$ for $M_n$, so that $g(\s_n) = g$ and $\lim_{n\to \infty} d(\s_n) = \infty$.
 T. Evans \cite{evans} improved this by constructing, given $g \geq 2$ and $d \geq 0$, a Heegaard splitting of genus $g$ with distance at least $d$.
+Recently, Qiu, Zou, and Guo~\cite{QiuZouGuo} and, independently, Ido, Jang and Kobayashi~\cite{IJK}, constructed, given $g \geq 2$ and $d \geq 1$, a compact manifold with Heegaard splitting of genus $g$ and distance exactly $d$.
+In~\cite{yoshi} Yoshizawa shows that when $d$ is even, a Heegaard splitting of distance exactly $d$ can be obtained by applying high powers of a single Dehn twist.

-However, narrowing the gap between the constraints and the constructions seems difficult.
-For example, the answers to the following questions are not known:
+However, the answers to the following questions are not known in general: